evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

  * Basic Graphs for visualising the total message statuses and errors
  * Get Updated Message statuses to understand the final state of messages
  * JWT authentication
+ * Exponential Backoff for error 429 "Too Many Requests"

 Note: The API to load Whatsapp Templates will be deprecated approx H2 2023 in favour of the newer Content API

+Note 2: Exponential Backoff settings currently are based on personal tests of loading about 10,000 numbers.
+I would advise that you do your own tests and realise the performance in order to adjust the settings.
+I have left this item on the TODO list to keep revising it.

 ## Pre-requisites
 1. Install the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart#install-twilio-cli)